 - It should be flexible so as to improve both relationships and standards of efficiency.

 - A good organization should be modified as and when education theory advances, bringing in curricular should be brought about slowly and with consultation and consent.

-- It should provide for participation in policy making and other administrative activities by teachers, students, parents, and community.
+- It should provide for participation in policymaking and other administrative activities by teachers, students, parents, and the community.
 Participation broadens and strengthens human relationships.

 - Organizational charts detailing “functions, jurisdictions, responsibilities, relationship, limits of authority, objectives, and methods of measuring performance, etc.” promote better understanding and larger output.